lindaprotocol/documentation-en/docs/clients/wallet-cli.md

 Voting requires Shares, which can be obtained by freezing funds.

-* Share Calculation: For every **1 TRX** frozen, you get **1** unit of Share.
+* Share Calculation: For every **1 LIND** frozen, you get **1** unit of Share.
 * After unfreezing, previous votes will become invalid.
 You can avoid this by re-freezing and re-voting.

-**Note:** The TRON Network only records your last voting state, which means each vote you cast will overwrite all previous voting results.
+**Note:** The LINDA Network only records your last voting state, which means each vote you cast will overwrite all previous voting results.

 Example:

 ```
-> freezeBalance 100000000 3 1 address # Freeze 10 TRX to get 10 units of Shares
+> freezeBalance 100000000 3 1 address # Freeze 10 LIND to get 10 units of Shares

 > votewitness 123455 witness1 4 witness2 6 # Vote for witness1 with 4 votes and witness2 with 6 votes simultaneously